Salta al contenuto principale della pagina

 Written exam assessment: knowledge of historical events, of the links between events, of the structures of the OI are the main elements of evaluation.
 These are accompanied by the ability to synthesize information and clarity in the presentation of contents.
 Requests for additional questions to increase the mark will not be accepted.
 The written exam lasts 1 hour.

-English, being a vehicular language, does not fall within the evaluation criteria.
+English, being a vehicular language, does not fall within the evaluation criteria, but it must be understandable.

 Exam schedule